Leverage, Influence, and the Jackknife in Clustered Regression Models: Reliable Inference Using summclust: Clustering, Leverage, Influence, and the Jackknife

-\section{Two Jackknife Variance Matrix Estimators}
+\subsection{Two Jackknife Variance Matrix Estimators}

-Although the CV$_{\tn1}$ variance estimator defined in \eqref{eq:CV1} is very widely used, it does not have particularly good finite\tkk-sample properties.
-That is one reason why bootstrap methods are so commonly employed.
-Two alternative CRVEs, which are usually known as CV$_{\tn2}$ and CV$_{\tn3}$, were proposed in \citet{BM_2002}.
+Although the CV$_{\tn1}$ variance estimator defined in \eqref{eq:CV1} is very widely used, it often does not have good finite\tkk-sample properties.
+Two alternative CRVEs, which are usually known as CV$_{\tn2}$ and CV$_{\tn3}$, were proposed in \citet*{BM_2002}.
 They are the cluster analogs of the hetero\-skedasticity-consistent estimators HC$_2$ and HC$_3$, which are appropriate when the $u_i$ are independent.
-These names were coined in \citet{MW_1985}, which proposed HC$_3$ as a jackknife variance estimator.
-In the remainder of this section, we focus on CV$_{\tn3}$, because CV$_{\tn2}$ is not a jackknife estimator and is not amenable to the computational methods that we propose; for more on it, see \citet{Imbens_2016}, \citet{PT_2018}, and \citet*{NAAMW_2020}.
+These names were coined in \citet*{MW_1985}, which proposed HC$_3$ as a jackknife variance estimator.
+In the remainder of this section, we focus on CV$_{\tn3}$, because CV$_{\tn2}$ is not a jackknife estimator and is not amenable to the computational methods that we propose; for more on it, see \citet*{Imbens_2016}, \citet*{PT_2018}, and \citet*{NAAMW_2020}. \texttt{Stata 18} added the ability to rapidly calculate CV$_{\tn2}$ standard errors, using the option \texttt{vce(hc2 clustvar)}.
+Simulations in \citet*{MNW-bootknife} suggest that CV$_{\tn2}$ is preferred to CV$_{\tn1}$, but that CV$_{\tn3}$ is almost always preferred to CV$_{\tn2}$.